AdamKMcCoy/regex-/regex tutorial/Regex-Tutorial-Matching-A-Hex-Value/Matching-A-Hex-Value.md

 `?` matches the preceding item character 0 or 1 times.
 The regular expression will match a string that either begins with `#` or not.
 For example `/ou?r/` matches both "colour" and "color".

 As for `{n}`, "n" is a positive integer and it matches exactly "n" occurrences of the preceding item.
 In the Matching a Hex Value regular expression, the `{6}` and `{3}` are quantifiers.
 The numbers inside specify the number of characters that need to be matched in the preceding character class `[a-f0-9]`.
-For example, `/r{2}/` doesn't match the "r" in "Thor", but it matches all of the "r"'s in "Thorr".
+For example, `/r{2}/` doesn't match the "r" in "Thor", but it matches all of the "r"'s in "Thor".

 ### Grouping Constructs
 Grouping constructs indicate groups and ranges of expression characters.
 The grouping construct in the Matching a Hex Value regular expression is `([a-f0-9]{6}|[a-f0-9]{3})`.
 Inside the grouping construct is the OR Operator (`|`), the charater classes and the quantifiers.
 For example, /(John)/ matches and remembers "John" in "John Wick".